 - Clark Dry Lake (Anza Borrego State Park, California) – If you’re new to boondocking and this will be your first time, you should start with this place.
 The park is free, very easy to boondock, and even though it is very popular and draws many visitors, campers and boondockers to it, there is still plenty of space for everyone without feeling crowded.
 During the spring and summer, the place gets covered with beautiful and amazing wildflowers, and the park also features badlands, slow canyons, and many places for hikers.
 You should know that if you’ll need a bathroom, then the closest ones are in Borrego Springs, which is about 10-minute drive away.

 - Blankenship Bridge (Near Columbia Falls, Montana) – The coordinates of the place are 48.4641° N, -114.0726 ° W. If you want to be close to Glacier National Park, this is a great boondocking spot.
-The place is great for camper vans and small travel trailer, yet too small when it comes to a big Class A motorhome.
+The place is great for camper vans and small travel trailer, or even an off-grid trailer, yet too small when it comes to a big Class A motorhome.
 A dry camping area, meaning there are no amenities.
 Approximately 10 miles from the spot, there is the town of Columbia Falls in case you need supplies or a gas station.

 - Roads Around Canyonlands National Park – (Near Moab, Utah) – Moab is constantly being visited by adrenaline-junkies and outdoor enthusiasts, but it’s also a great boondocking place.
 It may be more difficult today than in the past to find a good spot to boondock due to the popularity of the place, but you can find some BLM land just north of town where boondock is possible and for free.
 In case you need a restroom, you can find it in Sand Flats Recreation Area and Horsethief Campground.
 Just know that you’ll have to pay a small fee.